Jason Roach (baseball)

 Jason Glenn Roach (born April 20, 1976) is a former Major League Baseball starting pitcher.
 He batted and threw right-handed.

-Roach was drafted by the New York Mets in the 20th round of the 1997 Major League Baseball draft out of UNC Wilmington.
+Roach graduated from North Lenoir High School before attending UNC Wilmington.
+He was drafted by the New York Mets in the 20th round of the 1997 Major League Baseball draft.
 He was primarily a third baseman until spring training in 2000, at which point the Mets converted him to pitching, believing it would give him a quicker route to the majors.
 He played in with the Mets, wearing #57.
 He had a 0-2 record in 2 games, with a 12.00 ERA.

 Singles in his only two at-bats left Roach with a rare MLB career batting average of 1.000.